Small Lenders Chafe Under QM Rules

 9-10 percent rates?

-It should be note that the new QM rule does not ban loans with such features, but provides certain legal protections to lenders who make rules that conform to the standard.
+It should be noted that the new QM rule does not ban loans with such features, but provides certain legal protections to lenders who make rules that conform to the standard.
 As a result, loans that do not meet the standard will be inherently riskier for lenders to make, and thereby more costly.
 Another executive testifying Tuesday said borrowers could end up paying rates as high as 9-10 percent on mortgages that do not meet the standard.

 Weickenand cited as an example 40-year mortgages, which he said are often sought by borrowers in high-cost areas, but which exceed the QM maximum.
 He also noted that limiting points and fees to 3% can be problematic for credit unions because they often use their relationships with affiliates to get the best deals for borrowers, although the way those are structured may result in fees exceeding 3%.